-Setting up a new business is a lot of work, from securing the right permits and licenses, to finding the perfect location.
+Setting up a new business is a lot of work, from securing the right permits and licenses, to finding the perfect location, to getting a company logo for the new business.
 Now that the hard part is over, you can focus on your highly-awaited opening day.

 But, before you open your doors, you need to have a plan in place to ensure success in the long-run.